MegaChibisX/MegaMan-Unity-8Bit-Engine/README.md

 ## Info
 As the Blue Bomber doesn't get much love in Unity projects, I thought I would make a simple MegaMan project in Unity 2D and release it for everyone to use.

+Download the 'MegaManEngineForUnity' folder and open it with Unity to open the project.

 Check out the Manual.pdf file to get a better idea of what this project is like and how it works.